phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ### Actions

 Most actions require refernce to a control alias.
 The module will auto query and build a drop down list of the control aliases upon connection.
-You may enter a custom alias if working offline or using a RATC2 RAW control alias.
+You may enter a custom alias if working offline.
 Refer to Peavy's External Control User Guide for further details.

 ### Variables